-Despite the fact that the whole paper relies on the definitions introduced in Section \ref{sec: prelim}, each other section can be read independently.
-We therefore advise the reader not to refrain from to going directly to the section that mostly interests her or him, keeping in mind that the basic notions and notations can found in Section \ref{sec: prelim}.
+Appart from Section \ref{sec: prelim}, which contains all the relevant notions used throughout the paper, each other section can be read independently.

 \begin{ack} We thank Matthieu Joseph for many helpful conversations around this project.
 We also thank Yves Cornulier and Amandine Escalier for their useful remarks on a preliminary version of this work.
 We thank Lewis Bowen for sharing with us his unpublished note on the behavior of the F\o lner function under $\LL^1$ orbit equivalence.
-Finally we are grateful to the anonymous referee for his numerous remarks and corrections. \end{ack}
+Finally, we are indepted to the anonymous referee for their numerous remarks and corrections which greatly improved the quality of the exposition. \end{ack}